L^2-instability of the Taub-Bolt metric under the Ricci flow: Abstract

 \section{Abstract}

-In this paper we prove that there exists a compact perturbation of the Ricci flat Taub-Bolt metric that evolves under the Ricci flow into a finite time singularity modelled on the shrinking solition FIK \cite{FIK}.
+In this paper we prove that there exists a compact perturbation of the Ricci flat Taub-Bolt metric that evolves under the Ricci flow into a finite time singularity modelled on the shrinking solition FIK.
 Moreover, this perturbation can be made arbitrarily $L^2$-small with respect to the Taub-Bolt metric.
-The method of proof closely follows the strategy adopted in \cite{Stol1}, where the author constructs, via a Wa{\.z}ewski box argument, Ricci flows on compact manifolds which encounter finite singularities modelled on a given asymptotically conical shrinking soliton.
+The method of proof closely follows the strategy adopted in a paper of Stolarski, where, via a Wa{\.z}ewski box argument, Ricci flows on compact manifolds which encounter finite singularities modelled on a given asymptotically conical shrinking soliton are constructed.